top of page

 How do I know whether a traditional Will or a revocable trust is right for me?

-During your consultation with one of our attorneys, we will review your estate and the goals you are trying to achieve in order to make the best recommendation to which estate planning vehicle would be best suited for you and your family.
-Please feel free to contact our office to schedule your appointment for a complimentary consultation.
+During your consultation with one of our attorneys, we will review your estate and the goals you are trying to achieve in order to make the best recommendation to which estate planning option would be best suited for you and your family.

 ©2021 by The Law Firm of Aparicio & McLaren.
 Proudly created with Wix.com